heximer/heximer.github.io/team.md

 Add certainty to an uncertain problem.
 We partner with clients to help them achieve better financial outcomes and peace of mind.

+## Innovation
-**Innovation** - “The most damaging phrase in the language is: ‘it’s always been done that way.’” - Grace Hopper
+“The most damaging phrase in the language is: ‘it’s always been done that way.’” - Grace Hopper

+## Humility
-**Humility** - Our founders' parting words were to ‘be willing to admit when we were wrong.’
+Our founders' parting words were to ‘be willing to admit when we were wrong.’
 We carry on that tradition in all we do.

+## Objectivite
-**Objectivity** - We routinely evaluate our decision-making and show a willingness to change our minds given new evidence.
+We routinely evaluate our decision-making and show a willingness to change our minds given new evidence.

 # Meet The Team